coleifer/peewee/docs/peewee/api.rst

       :param bool _as_rowcount: Whether to return the modified row count (as opposed to the last-inserted row id).

-      SQLite and MySQL return the last inserted rowid.
-Postgresql will return a cursor for iterating over the inserted id(s).
+      SQLite returns the last inserted rowid, MySQL the first auto-increment id of the batch and Postgresql a cursor over the inserted primary keys.

       If you prefer to receive the inserted row-count, then specify ``as_rowcount()``: